 What to see in Asheville

-Other natural attractions include the highest mountain in the Blue Ridge Mountain Range, the Grandfather Mountain, with its Mile High Swinging Bridge, and the natural granite tower of Chimney Rock.
-The mighty waterfall, sheer cliffs and unusual rock formations are the famous site of filming of the final scenes of 'The Last of the Mohicans'.
+Other natural attractions in the area include the highest mountain in the Blue Ridge Mountain Range, the Grandfather Mountain, with its Mile High Swinging Bridge, and the natural granite tower of Chimney Rock.
+The mighty waterfall, sheer cliffs and unusual rock formations are the famous site where the final scenes of 'The Last of the Mohicans' were filmed.
 The Nantahala River Gorge is home to one of the most popular whitewater rafting and kayaking destinations in the country with rapids to suit beginners and experts alike.

 Asheville's historic attractions are best seen from aboard a vintage trolley.
 This narrated tour features the town's memorable sites such as the Montford Historic District, the Grove Park Inn and Biltmore Village.
 The Thomas Wolfe memorial and Grove Arcade Building are also included in the tour.
-The ghost tours add a darker twist...
+There are ghost tours to add a darker twist.
+The Urban Trail also allows sightseers to explore the highlights of the urban landscape on foot.
 Asheville is an artistic, charming city with enough cultural attractions to distract visitors from the great outdoors that looms large beyond the city.

 Designed as a scenic drive, the Blue Ridge Parkway is a 469-mile (755km) road connecting the Shenandoah National Park…